Use links below to jump to a specific ailment

 Shoulder and neck pain is commonly caused by an injury to the soft tissues, including the muscles, tendons, and ligaments with these structures.
 This can occur from whiplash, degenerative arthritis, and disc herniation.
 Injuries to the neck and shoulder often result in pain, weakness, numbness, coolness, and swelling.

 Treatment for neck and shoulder pain may require immobilization with a brace, as well as rest.
 A proper chiropractic regimen paired with physical therapy will also relieve neck and shoulder pain by relaxing and exercising your muscles.
-A variety a stretches will also help alleviate neck and shoulder pain.
+A variety of stretches will also help alleviate neck and shoulder pain.

 How to know if you are suffering from a bulging disc.

-A bulging disc, also known as a herniated disc, is a condition that occurs when the soft center of a spinal disk pushes through a crack in the tougher exterior casing.
+A bulging disc, also known as a herniated disc, is a condition that occurs when the soft center of a spinal disc pushes through a crack in the tougher exterior casing.
 Some herniated discs cause no symptoms, while others can irritate nearby nerves and result in pain, numbness, or weakness in an arm or leg.
 You may also experience muscle weakness and spasms as well as an uncomfortable tingling in the arms legs.

 A herniated disc can be treated by chiropractic techniques, stretching and physical therapy.
 Acupuncture and spinal decompressive therapy are also effective methods in treating a bulging disc.